Squareheron942/quicklime/README.md

 ### Models

-Models can be imported by adding the collada model to the asset folder, then when building, a script will generate a .slmdl model and .slmtl material.
+Models can be imported by adding the collada model to the asset folder, then when building, a script will generate a .qlmdl model and .qlmtl material.
 You can then optionally move those models back to the original folder and remove the collada model (so that the models aren't regenerated every build), and you can edit the material file to select what shader is being used.

 ### Objects